March 31 - April 2, 2019

-SysML is a new conference targeting research at the intersection of systems and machine learning.
+SysML is a conference targeting research at the intersection of systems and machine learning.
 The conference aims to elicit new connections amongst these fields, including identifying best practices and design principles for learning systems, as well as developing novel learning methods and theory tailored to practical machine learning workflows.

 Michael I. Jordan

-Submission deadline: January 5th, 2018 at midnight PDT.
+Submission deadline: September 28th, 2018 at 4:59pm PDT.

-Notification of acceptance: January 12th, 2018.
+Notification of acceptance: January 4th, 2019.